 Headphones with an in-line mic plugged into the AUX/headphone port

 If you or a Guest is using a computer and has plugged headphones in, the computer may select the in-line microphone (in the headphone's cord) as the default microphone.
 However, this can cause an echo.

-To avoid this, select the microphone built-in to your device, like the MacBook Pro Microphone (Built-in) in the image below.
-The Default – External Microphone (Built-in) is the microphone in the headphone's cord.
-If this isn't possible or the computer does not have a built-in microphone, reduce the microphone's sensitivity on the computer's settings.
+To avoid this, select the built-in microphone of your device, like the MacBook Pro Microphone (Built-in) in the image below.
+The first option on the list, Default – External Microphone (Built-in), is the microphone in the headphone's cord.
+If this isn't possible or the computer does not have a built-in microphone, reduce the microphone's sensitivity using the computer's settings.